 Where updates we send to you are required to provide you with the necessary and legitimate services, we will not provide any opt-out mechanism, however where there is a marketing or sales element, we will ensure you are able to opt-out or unsubscribe from receiving further information.

-If you are a customer or simply interested in the services we provide, we may request information from you when you contact us in order to respond to your queries and to ensure we are able to provide you with the right services and equally provide you with value for time.
+If you are an occupier of one of our properties but not a tenant, a customer or simply interested in the services we provide, we may request information from you when you contact us in order to respond to your queries and to ensure we are able to provide you with the right services and equally provide you with value for time.
 We may also process information when sending you relevant updates to services or products that are aligned with your interest.
 You will be given the opportunity to opt-out of receiving any further information in alignment with your rights.

 If you are a prospective employee and are interested in any of our vacancies, we may request information on your career history and CV in order to ensure your suitability for the vacancy in which you have expressed an interest.
 We will also process information about you further if we select you for interview to go through our recruitment process.